mbarcia/CSV-Payments-PoC/docs/guide/getting-started.md

 </Callout>

 <Callout type="tip" title="Prerequisites">
-Before you begin, ensure you have Java 21+ and Maven 3.8+ installed on your system.
+Before you begin, ensure you have IntelliJ IDEA or VS Code running on Java 21+ and Maven 3.8+ installed on your system.
 </Callout>

 <Callout type="tip" title="Visual Pipeline Designer Alternative">